raphaeljolivet/java2typescript/java2typescript-maven-plugin/README.md

 # Setup

-To use this plugin, you first need to declare a custom repository
+To use this plugin, you first need to declare a custom repository :

+**IN PROGRESS**

 and bind the **generate** goal to some phase.